 Since the City's One Percent for Arts program dedicates one percent of large capital project budgets for the incorporation of artwork, there will be $170,000.00 available for this project.
 The site is set in a wooded area with nearby waterfalls and trails, and is adjacent to one of the most beautiful parks in Bellingham (click on picture to enlarge).
 The existing water treatment plant facility was built in 1968, and the proposed pretreatment facility will add a second building.
 The primary goal of this project is to create an area of interest between the water treatment plant and the adjacent public trail by enhancing the aesthetics of the fence and possibly the gate.

-The four semi-finalists met the following required criteria:
+These four met the following required criteria:

 - Experience in design and installation of artwork in the public realm, preferably having worked on larger capital projects for government agency(s);